 Coffee is politicized, and coffee has been a sword in the hearts of communities.
 We do not support that.
 We know that something as beautiful as coffee should come from a beautiful place.
 We also wanted to create a small business on our reservation, so it is that our roasters are community people, and are pleased to have a source of income here, noopeming, deep in the woods.
 We are just beginning.

 SPOTTED HORSE COFFEES features fair trade and organic Central and South American, African and Indonesian blends.
 We are a small batch craft roaster.
 We pay careful attention to each batch ensuring a perfect roast each time.
 Our rich flavors reflect our rich culture, featuring fair trade, organic and indigenous coffees.
 We are a tribally owned coffee company.
 My extended family and I are your roasters.
 Winona LaDuke

-Spotted Horse Coffees only roasts fair trade and organic coffee.
-We are excited to feature amazing "Indigenous Women Coffee Producers," from El Salvador, Chiapas, Costa Rica and more
+Spotted Horse Coffees roasts fair trade and organic coffee.
+We are excited to feature amazing "Indigenous Women Coffee Producers," from El Salvador, Chiapas, Costa Rica, Honduras and more

 Dark roast with a subtle sweet hint of chocolate, definitely one of the favored blends.